Mhuzvar/ultimateDDguide/visa-and-permits.md

 ## ARC

 Fill out the form, pay the fee, wait for the card to be made.
+Once made, go get it at immigration office picked while filling out the form.

 ## Work permit